pfnet-research/gcp-workload-identity-federation-webhook/README.md

       namespace: service-a
     annotations:
       # optional: A comma-separated list of initContainers and container names
-      #   to skip adding volumes and environment variables
+      #   to skip adding volumeMounts and environment variables
       cloud.google.com/skip-containers: "init-first,sidecar"
       # optional: Defaults to 86400, or value specified in ServiceAccount
       #   annotation as shown in previous step, for expirationSeconds if not set